semgrep/semgrep-docs/docs/faq.md

 This section describes usage limits.

 :::caution important dates
-* The following changes will take into effect on May 23, 2023.
+* The Semgrep Community tier will be replaced with Team tier on May 23, 2023.
+* All users with any number of contributors are able to access Semgrep Supply Chain, Semgrep Pro Rules, and other paid offerings for free as of this update (May 15, 2023).
+* A grace period for all users with any number of contributors is ongoing from now until July 31, 2023.
 :::

 ### What is changing about Semgrep tiers?